DFrolova/MULAN/README.md

 # MULAN: Multimodal Protein Language Model for Sequence and Structure Encoding

-This is an official implementation of the paper [MULAN: Multimodal Protein Language Model for Sequence and Structure Encoding](https://www.biorxiv.org/content/10.1101/2024.05.30.596565v1).
+This is an official implementation of the paper [MULAN: Multimodal Protein Language Model for Sequence and Structure Encoding](https://academic.oup.com/bioinformaticsadvances/advance-article/doi/10.1093/bioadv/vbaf117/8139638).

 ## News
 **31/03/2025** Added MULAN-ESM2 checkpoints for medium and large models, updated MULAN-small.
 Code update: MULAN now uses rotary positional embeddings and has improved quality.
+**20/05/2025** MULAN is published in Bioinformatics Advances journal.

 ## Overview
 MULAN is a MULtimodal encoder PLM for both sequence and ANgle-based structure processing.